terra-money/classic-core/docs/concepts/validator/validator-faq.md

 Validators earn proportionally more revenue than their delegators because of commissions.

-Validators also play a major role in governance.
-If a delegator does not vote, it inherits the vote from its validator.
-This gives validators a major responsibility in the ecosystem.
+Validators also play a major role in on-chain treasury governance.

 ### What is a validator's commission?